 Solstice Can Help

-Solstice West is a residential treatment center that creates a supportive space for teenage girls ages 14-18 to process loss that they have experienced and grow emotionally.
+Solstice West is a residential treatment center that creates a supportive space for teenage girls and assigned female at birth ages 14-18 to process loss that they have experienced and grow emotionally.
 We take a relationship-based approach to healing from personal trauma that encourages friendship, peer support, and mentorship through group therapy and teamwork.
 Our treatment model incorporates adventure therapy, fitness, artistic expression, and community service to encourage normal adolescent experiences, social skills, and independent living skills.

 Contact us at 866-278-3345 to learn more about trauma and grief.
 We can help your family today!